mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 All of this can be orchestrated in a structured, auditable, and repeatable manner via MCP.

-### 9.6 Integration with Human-in-the-Loop Processes
+### 9.6 Integration with Human in the Loop Processes

-MCP is not limited to automatic tasks: it can coordinate human-in-the-loop workflows, allowing the model to:
+MCP is not limited to automatic tasks: it can coordinate human in the loop workflows, allowing the model to:

 - Request human validations at certain steps,
 - Record manually made decisions,